 Do you know how to keep safe online?
 If not, the children in year one will help you.
 We have received some fantastic posters telling us how to keep safe.
 Well done!

-We have been learning about instructions this week; how to follow them and how to write our own.
-Children you have done really well following our instructions to bake your own bread rolls, they look so yummy!
+We have been learning about instructions this week; how to follow them and how to list them.
+Well done children; you followed your own instructions to bake your own bread rolls, they look so yummy!

 Wow, we have seen some fantastic writing in English this week.
 Children were given the task of re-telling the story Monkeys and Hats.
 Then, they were asked to change the character and the object those cheeky monkeys stole.

 During our 'Dreams and Goals' Jigsaw Jack lesson we asked year 1 to design their own treasure chest for the treasure they will be collecting.
 We asked the children to add a paper coin every time they achieved or felt proud of something.

 In Year 1 we started the week off by counting in tens to 50 using a ten frame.
 Then by the end of the week we applied our knowledge into counting tens and ones to find a 2 digit number.
 Super learning year 1!

 Year 1 have been very busy this week getting involved in a variety of activities, to show our awareness of Children's Mental Health Week.
 At the beginning of the week we drew our own worry monster and wrote down all our worries.
 We shared our thoughts during our live lesson and learnt strategies that could help us.
 Next, we designed a poster sharing our ideas on how we can keep a positive healthy mind.
 We have also been enjoying our daily story, The Worries!